gmelchett/jomics/README.md

 ## Installation

-You need a go compiler, probably a pretty new version.
-Clone the repo, and run
+You need the golang toolchain version 1.16 or newer.
+Then clone the repo, and run

 `go get && go build`